kaist-cs101/kaist-cs101.github.io/documents/main.md

 Lab sessions will introduce students to pair programming.

 ### (Optional) CS101 On-line Lectures in KOOC (Kaist massive Open Online Course)
-You can register and learn the on-line CS101 lectures in KOOC
+You can register and watch the on-line CS101 lectures in KOOC
 -	[https://kooc.kaist.ac.kr/cs101](https://kooc.kaist.ac.kr/cs101)
     - The on-line CS101 lectures can help those who have difficulties in CS101
 -	The on-line lectures provide detailed visual explanations.